inertiallabs/inertiallabs-ros-pkgs/README.md

 ## FAQ

-1. The driver can't open my device?\
+1. The driver can't open my serial device?\
 Make sure you have ownership of the device in `/dev`.

 2. Why I have permission error during the initialization process of the driver?\